KhantKoKoHtet/git-hol/README.md

 ## Description

-My Awesome Project is a web application designed to help users manage their tasks more efficiently.
+My git hol Project is a web application designed to help users manage their tasks more efficiently.
 It offers features like task tracking, reminders, and collaborative task management to enhance productivity.

 ## Getting Started